arielchuri/forglory/crystalcastles/stuff/wounds.md

 Final Corruption

+Inflate into a ball and burst.
-Turn into a creature.
+Turn into a creature and lose your intelligence.
-Imflate into a ball and burst.
+Turn into a  small fish and keep your intelligenc.
 Sink into a sack of skin.
 You can barely talk.
 Turn into a lizard person.
 Gain 2 armor that does not effect speed.
 You can no longer cast spells.
 ---